ashleyyeah/Email-Search/README.md

 ./search_api.sh
 ```

-This will clean your Gmail mbox file, create an index for all of your emails, and then open the search engine server on your `localhost:5000`.
+This will clean your Gmail mbox file and create an index for all of your emails.
+This whole process may take a few minutes, so don't be concerned if nothing happens for awhile.
+Once done, the script will open the search engine server on your `localhost:5000`.
 Please leave the flask server running as it is required for the extension to work.

 ## 3) Adding the Chrome Extension <a name = "chrome_extension"></a>